-Tara has over five years of experience in client care, program development and team management.
-She is a Certified Associate in Project Management with a BD in Industrial Design.
-An immigrant from a single parent household, Tara understands the need to equip girls with the necessary tools to support and achieve their dreams.
-She has worked and volunteered with multiple non-profit organizations.
-Her strong sense of social responsibility has taken her to volunteer in Nicaragua, Ecuador, and Uganda.
+Tara has over six years of experience in client care, program development and team management.
+With a degree in Industrial Design and Project Management, Tara considers herself “process-obsessed” and user-focused.
+Tara understands the need to equip girls with the necessary tools to support and achieve their dreams.
+She is enthusiastic and committed to providing GEM participants with interactive and purposeful programming.

 Rochelle de Goias